burunkus/cyberbully-classification/README.md

  - create a folder named "weights" in the root of this project and put the downloaded weight in that folder
  - Download Pytorch and skimage
  - It is recommended you install in a virtual environment.
 I use https://www.anaconda.com/
- - Enter python main.py -p 1 -i <my_image.jpg> on the command line
+ - Enter python main.py -p 1 -i my_image.jpg on the command line, where my_image.jpg is the image you want to classify
  - wait for the classification result

 # To train a model using your dataset